Akuli/catris/README.md

 Currently I run `./deploy2.sh` when nobody is currently playing.
-If in the future there is always someone playing, use `/home/catris/catris_motd.txt` to clearly announce the downtime beforehand.
+If in the future there is always someone playing, use `/home/catris/catris_motd.txt` to clearly announce the update beforehand.